danielstern/d3.presentation/README.md

   - Many to boolean: Every
   - Many to boolean: Some

-### Maps
+### Map
+#### Metaphor: Translating a grocery list into a different language.
 ![image](https://cloud.githubusercontent.com/assets/4268152/6781796/a2d0cd20-d146-11e4-9bfc-ed9eb62d2535.png)
-*Creates a new array B from array A, where B has the same number of entries.*
-*Turns an array into a new array with the same length.*
+*Creates a new array B from array A, where B has the same number of entries, which may not be the same* *Turns an array into a new array with the same length.*
 *'Maps stuff*